gardener/gardener/docs/extensions/migration.md

 ## Cleaning-Up Source Seed Resources

 All resources in the source seed that have been created by an extension controller, for example secrets, config maps, [managed resources](managedresources.md), etc., should be properly cleaned up by the extension controller when the current operation is `migrate`.
 As mentioned above, such resources should be deleted without actually deleting any resources external to the seed cluster.

+There is one exception to this: `Secret`s labeled with `persist=true` created via the [secrets manager](../development/secrets_management.md).
+They should be kept (i.e., the `Cleanup` function of secrets manager should not be called) and will be garbage collected automatically at the end of the `migrate` operation.
+This ensures that they can be properly persisted in the `ShootState` resource and get restored on the new destination seed cluster.

 For many custom resources, for example MCM resources, the above requirement means in practice that any finalizers should be removed before deleting the resource, in addition to ensuring that the resource deletion is not reconciled by its respective controller if there is no finalizer.
 For managed resources, the above requirement means in practice that the `spec.keepObjects` field should be set to `true` before deleting the extension resource.